kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 This is not an Installer-specific requirement.
 The same considerations apply when you provide overrides manually using the `helm` command-line tool.

 Here is an example.
-There's a `core` top-level chart, that the Installer installs.
+There's a `core` top-level chart that the Installer installs.
-There's an `application-connector` sub-chart in `core` with another nested sub-chart: `connector-service`.
+There's an `application-connector` sub-chart in `core` with a nested `connector-service` sub-chart.
-In one of its templates there's a following fragment (shortened):
+In one of its templates, there's a following fragment:

 ```
 spec: